zigolis/arezzo/README.md

 ## Build

-Execute this line to run your application:
+Execute this line to generate your application:

     gulp build